Recommender systems based on graph embedding techniques: A comprehensive review: Performance evaluation

 \subsection{Results and analysis}

-On the basis of the experiment setups, the simulation results of recommendation models in predicting explicit and implicit user-item interactions are shown in Tabs. \ref{explicit_result} and \ref{implicit_result}, respectively.
-The hyper-parameter settings of evaluated models are given in Tab.~\ref{hyper-parameter_settings} in Appendix A.
+On the basis of the above experiment setups, experimental results of evaluated models in predicting explicit and implicit user-item interactions are shown in Tabs. \ref{explicit_result} and \ref{implicit_result}, respectively.
+The hyper-parameter settings in experiments of evaluated models are given in Tab.~\ref{hyper-parameter_settings} in Appendix A. These hyper-parameter settings were determined by tuning on each of the first randomly split realization of the three data sets, respectively, where the hyper-parameter tuning results in experiments are presented with the tables in Appendix B. Codes and data are available\footnote{https://github.com/pitteryue/Recommender-Systems}.